Last year, we went to North Korea for 10 days.

 Parts 3 and 4 will feature the places we visited in North Korea beyond Pyongyang.

-Regarding our trip, we chose to visit the DPRK (North Korea’s official name – Democratic People’s Republic of Korea) with Young Pioneer Tours (unfortunately, it’s impossible to visit without a tour).
+We chose to visit the DPRK (North Korea’s official name – Democratic People’s Republic of Korea) with Young Pioneer Tours (unfortunately, it’s impossible to visit without a tour).
 They are by far the cheapest options to go with and you’re sure to have a great time.
-If you go with them, just be sure to mention the coupon code DPRKOUT during your reservation to get a free t-shirt and a free DPRK guidebook!
+If you go with them, just be sure to mention the coupon code DPRKOUT during your reservation to get a free t-shirt and DPRK guidebook!

 Our trip, along with most other trips to North Korea, actually began in Beijing, China – where we arrived about a week early to see the sights.
 The day before departure, we had a group meeting with the other people in our tour and tour guides to discuss logistics and ‘rules’ for our trip.